uzimmermann/wpf-localization/README.md

 wpf-localization
 ================

-framework for localization of wpf applications
+A little framework to localize wpf applications.